snirkap/grafana/README.md

 # grafana
-in this task i created a cluster with kind and created a monitoring system in the cluster with kube-prometheus community, i also created my custom dashboard to monitor the cluster with chained variables (data source, node, namespace, pod, container)
+in this task i created a cluster with kind and created a monitoring system in the cluster with [kube-prometheus community](https://github.com/prometheus-operator/kube-prometheus/tree/release-0.11) , i also created my custom dashboard to monitor the cluster with chained variables (data source, node, namespace, pod, container)
 ## Setup:
 1. git clone https://github.com/snirkap/grafana.git
 2. cd grafana